 Increased disability rating for time in a hospital

 Did you spend time in a VA hospital or a VA-approved hospital for a disability related to your military service (called a service-connected disability)?
 If you did, you may be able to get added disability compensation or benefits with a temporary 100% disability rating for the time you spent in the hospital.
 Find out if you can get this benefit.

 Am I eligible for disability benefits from VA?

-You may be eligible for disability benefits if you meet one of the requirements listed below.
+You may be eligible for disability benefits if you meet one of these requirements.

 One of these must be true: